nctimmer/lab-2/README.md

 # lab-2
-repository for lab 2, ITMD 361
+repository for Lab 2, ITMD 361